dingkaihua/predict_stock_price_with_news/README.md

 News headlines are often regarded as an indispensible part of stock price predictions.
 However, it's questionable whether this practice is effective.
 This repository seek anwsers to 2 questions

-* As Kanye West said:
+* By adding news in stock price prediction, will the prediction accuracy increase :

-> We're living the future so
+- [X] We're living the future so
-> the present is our past.
+- [] the present is our past.